2023 Best Value Natural Resources Conservation Master's Degree Schools in the Rocky Mountains Region

 U of I graduate students pay an average of $29,148 in tuition and fees each year.

 University of Colorado Boulder landed the #6 spot in the 2023 rankings for the best value master’s degree natural resources conservation programs.
-Located in the midsize city of Boulder, CU - Boulder is a public college with a very large student population.
+Located in the medium-sized city of Boulder, CU - Boulder is a public college with a very large student population.

-The University of Montana came in at #7 in this year’s edition of the Best Value Natural Resources Conservation Master’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the city of Missoula, UM is a public school with a large student population.
+The University of Montana landed the #7 spot in the 2023 rankings for the best value master’s degree natural resources conservation programs.
+Located in the small city of Missoula, UM is a public college with a large student population.

 The average tuition and fees for an out-of-state graduate students at UM are $24,096 a year.